 Large-Scale.
-This classification includes large outdoor facilities such as amusement and theme parks, sports stadiums and arenas, racetracks, amphitheaters, drive-in theaters, driving ranges, golf courses, and facilities with more than 5,000 square feet in building area, including fitness centers, gymnasiums, handball, racquetball, or large tennis club facilities; ice or roller skating rinks; swimming or wave pools; miniature golf courses; bowling alleys; archery or indoor shooting ranges; riding stables; etc. This classification may include restaurants, snack bars, and other incidental food and beverage services to patrons.
+This classification includes large outdoor facilities such as amusement and theme parks, sports stadiums and arenas, racetracks, amphitheaters, drive-in theaters, water parks, zoos, driving ranges, golf courses, miniature golf courses, and riding stables.
+Fully enclosed sports stadiums and arenas are also included.
+This classification may include snack bars and other incidental food and beverage services to patrons.
+Bars or restaurants with alcohol sales shall be treated as a separate use and shall be regulated accordingly, even when operated in conjunction with the entertainment and recreation use.